Data for M1918A2

 Rate of fire: 450 or 650 rounds/min, selectable

-During the 1930s, next version of the BAR, designated as M1918A1, was briefly manufactured.
+During the 1930’s, the next version of the BAR was briefly manufactured, designated as M1918A1.
 This gun featured skid-footed folding bipods, attached to the gasblock.
-The butt was fitted with hinged steel buttplate.
+The butt was also fitted with a hinged steel buttplate.

 The BAR M1918 is a gas operated, magazine fed, air cooled weapon.
-It used the gas piston, located under the barrel, and the bolt with tilting locking lug,that was raised to lock into the roof of the receiver.
-This lug was linked to the operating rod via the swinging link, much like in the earlier Berthiersystem.
+It utilised a gas piston located under the barrel.
+The bolt had a tilting locking lug, that was raised to lock into the roof of the receiver.
+This lug was linked to the operating rod via a swinging link, much as in the earlier Berthier system.
 The BAR always fired from the open bolt to avoid cook-offs.
-The return spring was located around the gas piston under the barrel, so it was prone tooverheating and lost its temper during the prolonged fire sessions, resulting in jams and stoppages.
-This issue was somewhat cured in M1918A1 with introductionof the heat shield between the barrel and the spring, located inside the for end.
+The return spring was located around the gas piston under the barrel, so it was prone to overheating and lost its temper during prolonged firing sessions, resulting in jams and stoppages.
+This issue was somewhat cured in the M1918A1 with the introduction of the heat shield between the barrel and the spring, located inside the forend.

-The receiver was a machined piece of steel, and the un was fed from the detachable 20 rounds box magazines.
-Barrel was fitted with flash hiders of different types, and, since the M1818A1, the wooden buttstock was also fitted with the hinged buttplate.
-The latter production models of M1918A2 were alsofitted with carrying handle.
+The receiver was a machined piece of steel, and the gun was fed from detachable 20 round box magazines.
+The barrel was fitted with flash hiders of different types, and, since the M1818A1, the wooden buttstock was also fitted with a hinged buttplate.
+The latter production models of M1918A2 were also fitted with a carrying handle.

-The buttstocks and for ends were mostly made from wood, but on late production M1918A2's sometimes were also made from plastics.
+The buttstocks and forends were mostly made from wood, but on late production M1918A2’s furniture was sometimes made of plastic.